 Download a HUGS Family Application Form for families.

 HUGS provides a range of programs and services at no cost to HUGS families.
 These include:

-- Financial assistance with emergency airfare, funeral expenses, and stipends for Neighbor Island families
+Financial assistance: emergency airfare, funeral expenses, and stipends for Neighbor Island families

 Airfare assistance is available to families when a child needs medical treatments or procedures on Oahu or the mainland.
 Assistance is based on available funding; the maximum amount a family can receive is four legs of flight per year (two round-trip tickets or four one-way tickets).
+Payments are made by HUGS directly to the airline.
 Download the Airfare Assistance Referral Form.

-Funeral assistance is offered to HUGS families for up to $1,000 to assist with funeral, cremation, burial, or celebration of life expenses following the loss of their child.
-Payments are made directly to the vendor.
+Funeral assistance, up to $500, is offered to help HUGS families with funeral, cremation, burial, or celebration of life expenses following the loss of their child.
+Payments are made directly to the mortuary.
 Download the Funeral Assistance Form.